photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Enabling [public mode](config-options.md) will disable authentication.

 !!! hint ""
-    If you can't connect, try starting the server without `-d`.
+    If you can't connect, try starting the app container without `-d`: `docker-compose up photoprism`.
     This keeps it in the foreground and shows log messages for troubleshooting.
 You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
     Should the server already be running, or you see no errors, you may have started it on a different host and/or port.
 There could also be an issue with your browser, ad blocker, or firewall settings.